TrackRate

 TrackRate plays audio on the machine it runs on, through direct hardware access with bit-perfect Native Audio Output.
 It does not integrate with streaming services, podcasts, or any online content — by design, and with no plans to change that.
 It is built for music you own, and it is a one-time purchase.

-Beyond playback, it is a full library curation toolkit: rate every track, auto-switch EQ presets by tag, drive shuffle with your ratings, and build playlists with a weighted Mixer that blends ingredients like genre, artist, year, and rating by percentage.
+Beyond playback, TrackRate offers a curation toolkit none of those platforms provide: rate every track on a 10-point scale, auto-switch EQ presets by tag, drive shuffle with your ratings, build playlists with a weighted Mixer that blends ingredients by percentage, algorithmically arrange playlists with Arrangers using 21 audio metrics, and connect AI assistants through MCP to automate tagging and metadata cleanup across your entire library.
 None of that exists in those tools.

 MP3, FLAC, WAV, OGG, OPUS, M4A, AAC, AIFF, WMA, APE, MPC, TTA, DTS, AC3, MP4, and WEBM.
 If your collection uses any of those, it will load without conversion.